-PUBH 707: Program Planning and Evaluation
+PUBH 707 Program Planning and Evaluation

 A comprehensive study and application of established models for planning, implementing, and evaluating small and large scale health programs.
 Includes preparation to develop and plan with a particular emphasis on evaluation of community-based public health programs.
-Three hours of lecture.